lacomaofficial/Predicting-Age-from-fMRI/README.md

 - **Feature Importance**: Feature importance analysis revealed the specific brain connectivity patterns that contribute to age prediction.
 This information can be valuable for understanding how the brain changes with age.

-- **Further Research**: While this project offers promising results, there is room for further research.
-More advanced machine learning models, additional data sources, and larger datasets could enhance the accuracy of age prediction and provide deeper insights into the aging process.

 ![newplot](https://github.com/lacomaofficial/Predicting-Age-from-fMRI/assets/132283879/c37308a5-c518-4ee4-8549-f15e53fd94f0)